Middle Earth and Beyond in Art: Tolkien’s Illustrations

 If you are one to immerse yourself in an artist’s or author’s life’s work, then this is for you.
 J.R.R.
 Tolkien’s artistic process was very much intertwined with his writing process.
 The two, together in tandem, offer a unique light into the man’s mind.

-John Ronald Reuel Tolkien (1892-1973), the English author and professor, was born in Bloemfontein, South Africa.
-After his father's death in 1896, the family moved back to England, and after his mother's death in late 1904, Tolkien and his brother were orphaned.
-They spent the rest of their adolescence being tended to by their local Priest, various family members, and living in boarding houses.
+John Ronald Reuel Tolkien (1892-1973), an English author and professor, was born in Bloemfontein, South Africa.
+After his father’s death in 1896, the family moved back to England, and after his mother’s death in late 1904, Tolkien and his brother were orphaned.
+They spent the rest of their adolescence being tended to by their local priest, various family members, and living in boarding houses.

 Throughout all these years, Tolkien never stopped writing, painting, or drawing.
 He continued in his academic search for knowledge, excelling in languages and classic literature.
 He also met his future wife, Edith, in one of the boarding houses, though they would not marry for several more years.

-World War 1 began while Tolkien was enrolled at Oxford.
-Even during his brief stint as a soldier, Tolkien continued to write.
+World War I began while Tolkien was enrolled at Oxford.
+Even during his brief stint as a soldier, he continued to write.
 Battle features largely in his stories.
 It is no surprise that the war had left an impression on him.
 Later, when he began his teaching career, he brought these stories and illustrations with him and published The Hobbit (1937).

 Tolkien’s Artistic Style